scalameter/scalameter.github.com/home/download.md

 ## Snapshot version

-To access the cutting-edge ScalaMeter snapshots and use the latest ScalaMeter features, enter the following to your `build.sbt`:
+To access the cutting-edge ScalaMeter snapshots and use the latest ScalaMeter features from the latest pull request, enter the following to your `build.sbt`:

     resolvers +=
       "Sonatype OSS Snapshots" at "https://oss.sonatype.org/content/repositories/snapshots"